KeyteqLabs/ezexceed-guide/en/developer/custom-datatypes.md

 </div>
 ```

-By specifying the `data-handler` attribute you map this to a javascript Backbone view
+By specifying the `data-handler` attribute you map this to a JavaScript Backbone view
 that will handle the attribute.

 ## Skip autosave triggering on input fields

-Some fields doesnt need to trigger autosave.
+Some fields doesn't need to trigger autosave.
 This can be turned off on a per-element
 level like this:

 ```html
 <input type="text" data-autosave="off" />
 ```

-## The javascript attribute handler
+## The JavaScript attribute handler

 You should extend a base view that eZ Exceed provides, and implement a few methods
-to have your javascript pick up handling:
+to have your JavaScript pick up handling:

 ```javascript
 MyNamespace.views.MyHandler = eZExceed.ContentEditor.Base.extend(